 Prevention and treatment complement each other, but as men lose their hair at different ages and at various speeds, it’s down to the individual to choose when they should take action to address hair loss.

 Hair transplants are increasingly popular due to their affordability and effectiveness.
 You can undergo transplantations outside the UK at incredibly competitive rates.

-A specialist can measure the state of your male pattern hair loss with the Norwood scale, and determine what they can do to treat you.
-A transplantation will be the best option if you want lasting, natural hair growth.
+A specialist can measure the state of your male pattern hair loss with the Norwood hair scale, and determine what they can do to treat you.
+Transplantation will be the best option if you want lasting, natural hair growth.

 The Hamilton-Norwood scale is a visual tool used to identify different degrees of male pattern baldness, numbered from 1 to 7.
 Doctors and hair restoration specialists often use the Hamilton-Norwood scale to assess baldness, though its reliability is questionable due to differing conclusions.

 A mature male’s normal hairline starts between 2.4 and 3.2 inches above the eyebrows, and has a clear U-shape.
 Men may also have a natural widow’s peak, though that’s fairly uncommon.